 We take applications during the first week of semesters one and two, and encourage students from all disciplines to apply.

-Applications for Semester 1, 2018 will open on the 20th of February, and close on Friday the 2nd of March at 10pm.
+Applications for Semester 2, 2018 will open on Monday the 23rd of July, and close on Friday the 3rd of August at midnight.

 Frequently Asked Questions